ExxonMobil vs. Fox's FXX Network: Picture This Trademark Battle

 Fox also told a Texas judge that Exxon had made a "strategic decision" not to oppose its standard character FXX registration at the Trademark Office.
 The entertainment company said that was "no suprise" given that Exxon had previously admitted that many firms used two X's side by side.
 With pictures of companies including TJ Maxx, Nexxus, Dos Equis XX and Ferrari XX, Fox added, "Indeed, Exxon has a long history of coexistence with a plethora of standard character mark registrations containing an 'XX' element."

 Exxon responded that Fox's reasoning would lead to "absurd and illogical results."
-The gas giant said that if it was true that a registration in standard character from would lead extend all the rights and benefits of registration in a design or stylized mark, Exxon could take McDonald's famous "Golden Arches" and the fast food chain couldn't assert a state dilution claim to challenge such use.
+The gas giant said that if it was true that a registration in standard character form would lead extend all the rights and benefits of registration in a design or stylized mark, Exxon could take McDonald's famous "Golden Arches" and the fast food chain couldn't assert a state dilution claim to challenge such use.

 In an attempt to demonstrate Fox's allegedly "outrageous" argument, Exxon pointed to the city of Amarillo, Texas, who according to the plaintiff, "recently had an unfortunate situation where its new logo was purportedly copied from an existing design, resulting in a redesign of the logo and leading the local newspaper to sponsor a parody logo contest."
 Exxon noted the above entry, which it said would "obviously violate the design marks of eight different trademark owners."
 Accepting Fox's theory, Amarillo could use this logo without fear of being sued, says Exxon.